ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crdpwa-v4.md

-# App: Ionic Weather PWA
+# Training: PWA / Ionic / Angular / Cordova

 This set of labs take the Ionic Weather application and deploys it as a PWA.
 Minor modifications are required in order to run the application as a PWA.
 Most of this lab is actually lecture material.
 If you design and build your appication appropriately, then there is very little effort required in order to create a PWA from your application.
 In these labs you will learn: